 Mastering this area is all about increasing the depth of your communication and your understanding of your ideal client.
 It’s about getting to the point where you can communicate about the problem you solve for them in a variety of different ways – from different angles and different points of view.
 This allows you to persistently talk about the same thing without going off message yet also not being too repetitive.

 This, too, is something that can be learned!
 There are many different useful processes for learning about your ideal clients and creating content that resonates deeply with them.
-I teach a lot of them in my Client Attraction Mentorship – and work closely with coaches 1-on-1 to create their relationship-building sequence.
+I teach a lot of them in my Copywriting Intensive – and work closely with coaches 1-on-1 to write all the copy that forms their relationship-building sequence.

 THIRD, your plan for continually putting your perfect message in front of new people (who are, of course, also the RIGHT people).
 This is what people usually jump to FIRST, but it’s third for a reason: it becomes so much easier to get in front of the right people when you’ve clearly defined who those people are.